In This Article

 Backtesting & Strategy Refinement

-No strategy is perfect, that’s why backtesting is so important.
-Traders can use DeepSeek to simulate different market scenarios to see how your strategy would have performed in the past.
-This helps you identify weaknesses, adjust risk, and fine-tune your strategy before you put real money on the line.
+No strategy is perfect; that’s why backtesting is so important.
+Traders can use DeepSeek to simulate different market scenarios to see how their strategy would have performed in the past.
+This helps identify weaknesses, adjust risk, and fine-tune a strategy before putting real money on the line.

 Does DeepSeek Know About Crypto?

-We wanted to test out DeepSeeks knowledge, so at first I tried something simple by asking “What is the price of Bitcoin (BTC) today?.”
+We wanted to test out DeepSeek’s knowledge, so first, we tried something simple by asking “What is the price of Bitcoin (BTC) today?”
 Unfortunately, by default, DeepSeek V3 and R1 don’t have internet access enabled.

 Now, this wasn’t a surprise since DeepSeek has exploded in popularity and is even ranked #1 in the Apple App Store for AI apps.
-But, this was my one of many attempts I had made over several hours so it was disappointing.
-Hopefully this is only a temporary problem since live data is very powerful for any crypto-related use cases with AI.
+This was one of the many attempts over several hours, so it was disappointing.
+Hopefully, this is a temporary problem since live data is very powerful for any crypto-related use cases with AI.

-Next, I tested DeepSeek on some recent crypto trivia, this time asking the AI model if it knew when the Trump memecoin was released.
-In response, I was told about the MAGA memecoin that was released in 2023.
+Next, we tested DeepSeek on some recent crypto trivia, this time asking the AI model if it knew when the Trump memecoin was released.
+In response, we were told about the MAGA memecoin that was released in 2023.

-I clarified my question and told the AI model that I am asking about the official Trump memecoin, released by President Donald Trump himself, that blew up recently on social media.
-I was then hit with some interesting information.
+We clarified my question and told the AI model we are asking about the official Trump memecoin, released by President Donald Trump himself, that blew up recently on social media.
+We were then hit with some interesting information.

-It turns out that DeepSeek has a knowledge cutoff set at October 2023, so if you have questions about any events that took place after that date, you need to enable “Search.”
-However, at the time of testing the search service was too busy, so I stopped trying to test DeepSeek’s knowledge here.
+It turns out that DeepSeek has a knowledge cutoff set at October 2023, so if you have questions about any events that took place after that date, you need to enable Search.
+However, at the time of testing, the search service was too busy, so we stopped trying to test DeepSeek’s knowledge here.

 If you want recent or live information or information on any events that took place after October 2023, you need internet access, and the service needs to be available.

-Apart from that, DeepSeeks knowledge on crypto (before October 2023) seems to be very accurate.
-I questioned the AI model on the FTX collapse and got accurate information, including the month and year of the collapse (November 2022) as well as a timeline and the factors contributing to FTX’s downfall, which you can see in the screenshots below:
+Apart from that, DeepSeek’s knowledge on crypto (before October 2023) seems to be very accurate.
+We questioned the AI model on the FTX collapse and got accurate information, including the month and year of the collapse (November 2022) as well as a timeline and the factors contributing to FTX’s downfall, all available in the screenshots below:

-Above you can see the reasons for the collapse of FTX provided by DeepSeek, I was also told about the consequences and aftermath of the events.
+Above you can see the reasons for the collapse of FTX provided by DeepSeek.
+We were also told about the consequences and aftermath of the events.

 All in all, DeepSeek has a good knowledge of the crypto industry.
-I tested the AI model again by asking it about ZachXBT, CoffeeZilla, and Ansem, to which I was again given correct and accurate information, including their Twitter (X.com) handles and standout events in their careers.
+We tested the AI model again by asking it about ZachXBT, CoffeeZilla, and Ansem, to which we were again given correct and accurate information, including their Twitter (X.com) handles and standout events in their careers.

 DeepSeek’s Crypto Market Prediction for 2025